 What do rail passes cover in Denmark?

-Passes cover nearly all trains within Denmark, except for the rare privately operated line (a pass does get you a 50 percent discount on the Hjørring–Hirtshals railroad, as well as the Frederikshavn–Skagen railroad; claiming this discount doesn't use up a travel day).
+Passes cover nearly all trains within Denmark, except for the rare privately operated line (a pass does get you a 50 percent discount on the Hjørring–Hirtshals railroad, as well as the Frederikshavn–Skagen railroad; claiming this discount doesn't require use of a pass's travel day).
 On international ferries where the train actually goes on the ferry, e.g. to Germany or Sweden, a rail pass includes the trip as long as it covers both countries.
-Passes also grant free or discounted travel on a few less-popular bus and ferry routes (as described here.
+Passes also grant free or discounted travel on a few less-popular bus and ferry routes.

 If a rail pass doesn't pencil out for your trip, you may be able to shave off the cost of your train tickets with some local deals.
 For example, kids ages 4–9 travel free with ticket-buying adults (not with rail passes) on most Danish trains; otherwise kids generally ride for half the adult fare (and keep in mind that child-ticket deals vary across neighboring countries).